daanwerf/CircularHousing/README.md

 hurl invoke circularhousing item_get $UUID -o Retailer -u retailer_user
 ```

+<a name="server"></a>
 ## REST Server
 To allow interaction with the blockchain from a web client, we created a REST Server (see <a href="" target="_blank">Convector Docs</a> for details).

-To start the server, run:
+To start the server, make sure the blockchain network has been started, then run:
 ```
 npx lerna run start --scope server --stream
 ```